john-laubscher/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+    A closure is what we use when we want to connect functions.
+The code has been identified some other place so we can use it in other lines of code as long as it's within the proper scope.
 2. Study the following code, then answer the questions below.

 ```js